What is the Federal Reserve Central Bank (The Fed)?

 A member bank is a private financial institution that owns stock in its regional Federal Reserve Bank, earning profits from the stock.
 From the profit that the stock earns, the banks receive a 6% dividend, while the rest of the profit goes to the US Treasury.

-Thank you for reading this guide to the Fed.
+Thank you for reading this guide to the Federal Reserve Central Bank.
 CFI is the global provider of the Financial Modeling and Valuation Analyst (FMVA)TM designation, created to help anyone become a world-class financial analyst.
 To help you on your way, these additional CFI guides will be helpful: